-After seven weeks of lockdown, organisations are finally able to start planning a return to the office.
+After months of lockdown, organisations are now returning to the office.
 Getting Britain back to work safely will be critical over the coming weeks.
 We have been helping many of our clients, as well as our own global group, plan their return to the ‘new normal’ – if that’s the right way to phrase it given we’re unlikely to see anything normal about the coming weeks or possibly months.

 Nonetheless, we’re keen to do our part by making our learnings, tools and templates on how to plan for returning to work after the lockdown freely available.
 You can adapt, develop or implement them for your own organisation’s benefit.
 We hope you find them useful.